Skip to main content

 Sonata Appassionata (1930)

-In Sonata Appassionata, Kim Dong-in pushes his aestheticism to its extreme.
-The story follows a composer who believes that true art can only be created through extreme suffering—both his own and that of others.
-It is a disturbing and provocative exploration of the relationship between art, morality, and madness.
+In Sonata Appassionata, Kim Dong-in pushes his aestheticism to a provocative extreme.
+The story follows a composer who believes that true art can only be birthed through extreme suffering—both his own and that of others.

 Toes (1932)

-Toes (Bal-garak-i dalmat-da) is a poignant and deeply ironic story about a man who, unable to have children of his own, obsessively searches for physical resemblances between himself and his wife's newborn son.
-Through the man's desperate focus on the child's toes, Kim Dong-in captures the agonizing lengths to which humans will go to find meaning and connection.
+Toes (Bal-garak-i dalmat-da) is a poignant and deeply ironic story about a man who, unable to conceive children, becomes obsessively focused on finding physical resemblances between himself and his wife's newborn son.

 The Mad Painter (1935)

 The Mad Painter (Gwang-hwasa) tells the story of an artist obsessed with painting a portrait of the perfect woman.
-As his obsession consumes him, the boundary between art and reality begins to dissolve, leading to a tragic and inevitable conclusion.
-It is a final, powerful testament to Kim Dong-in's lifelong preoccupation with the transformative and often destructive power of the aesthetic drive.
+As his obsession consumes his life, the boundary between the canvas and reality begins to dissolve.

 Subscribe to our newsletter